Undergraduate Research

 Will the research credits count for my major?

-For biochemistry majors, CHEM 399, CHEM 499, or BIOC 499 automatically count towards the science elective requirement.
+For biochemistry majors, CHEM 499, or BIOC 499 automatically count towards the science elective requirement.
 In order to count research done in other departments students need to petition for approval.
 Please consult with the chemistry/biochemistry advisers for petitioning procedures.

 For chemistry majors (ACS certified degree), only students satisfying the UW Honors requirements or Departmental Distinction requirements are allowed to apply 6 credits of CHEM 399, CHEM 499 or BIOC 499 to the advanced chemistry requirement.